droglenc/NCMTH207/modules/resources/MSTeams_Intro.md

 &nbsp;

 ## Assignment
-To demonstrate to me that you have joined the course Team please go to the "Initial Message" channel and start a new conversation where you ask me a questions (about anything ... class-related, me, Northlan, life)?
+To demonstrate to me that you have joined the course Team please go to the "Initial Message" channel and start a new conversation where you ask me a questions (about anything ... class-related, me, Northland, life)?